Mountain West Chapter Bylaws

 C. Privileges

-• 1.
-Only members of the Chapter are eligible to vote or be appointed to committees, or receive chapter-sponsored awards, such as travel awards.
+- 1. Only full Individual/Student members are eligible to vote, hold office, be appointed to committees or receive chapter-sponsored awards, such as travel awards.

-• 2.
-Members are entitled to receive announcements of meetings of the Chapter and other notices of general interest.
+- 2. Individual Members and Friends of the Chapter are entitled to receive announcements of meetings of the Chapter and other notices of general interest.

 V. OFFICERS